streamr-dev/monoplasma/README.md

 - Point your browser to http://0.0.0.0:8000/
 - Metamask might pop up, asking you to unlock and/or give permissions to the page use it.
 Accept.
-- In your Metamask, add a custom network with RPC URL http://127.0.0.1:8545, and select this network
+- In your Metamask, select the "Localhost 8545" network if it's listed.
+If it isn't, add a custom network with RPC URL http://127.0.0.1:8545.
 - You should see the control panel with everything empty and zero.

 By default the demo runs on `ganache`, with a mnemonic that creates a certain set of accounts.
 We'll use two of them.
 Import to your Metamask the following private keys (do not use these accounts on real networks):